kacpermisiek/e-menu/README.md

 ## Database
 Database have tables such as:
 ### 1. users
-This table is very primitive, it is created just to simulate extracting user emails.
-It stores user's email, login and password, which is encrypted by Fernet.
+It stores user's email, login and password, which are encrypted.
+It is being used for authentication, also for sending emails.

 ### 2. menu_positions
 This table stores menu positions, which can be a single dishes in the menu.
 It stores the name, description, price and the creation / updates dates.